Comprehensive decision-strategy space exploration for efficient territorial planning strategies: Acknowledgments

 \section{Acknowledgments}

-This study was partly supported by the IMAGINE project (ERANET BIODIVERSA 3) and the French National Research Agency (project NetCost, ANR-17-CE03-0003 grant).
-A special thank goes to Pierre Maurel, Julian Le Viol and the members of the SMBT of Thau.
+This study was partially supported by the ERANET BIODIVERSA 3 funded Project IMAGINE (Integrative Management of Green Infrastructures Multifunctionality, Ecosystem integrity and Ecosystem Services: From assessment to regulation in socio-ecological systems) and the French National Research Agency (project NetCost, ANR-17-CE03-0003 grant).
+A special thanks goes to Pierre Maurel, Julien Le Viol and the members of the SMBT of Thau Region.
 We acknowledge Marine Le Louarn for providing us with the landscape connectivity map.